mikemac1/reading-notes/code-301/class-03.md

 ## In the video, what is the first step that the developer does to pass functions between components?

+The narrator created an increment arrow function.

 ## In your own words, what does the `increment` function do?

+After watching the video five times I really don't understand what it is going on but it appears it increments the counter and sets the "state" for that specific person selected when add is pushed.

 ## How can you pass a method from a parent component into a child component?

+Again I don't understand.
+It appears he uses `this.props.method name` to pass the method.

 ## How does the child component invoke a method that was passed to it from a parent component?

 ## Things I want to know more about

+This is really going too fast.
+I don't know what I am doing and have even less of a clue how to build a function.
+Here is a list of things that I have to figure out a minimum or I am done:

+- Arrow functions
+- map()
+- eachFor()
+- React
+- what is a component
+- props
+- state
+- constructors

 ## Sources To Cite